 Assess housing and living expenses for both parties and any children involved.

-UK law often aims for a fair distribution, to assess needs to consider a range of factors including needs and contributions.
+UK law often aims for a fair distribution, assessing needs and contributions to ensure equity.

 Engage with family solicitors or divorce lawyers for tailored advice.